Democratic Party (South Korea, 2015): Liberals

 Social liberal populists (Note: It influenced by Lee Jae-myung who is known as a "liberal" or "left-liberal" politician.
 Whether Lee can be viewed as a "left-wing" or "left-wing populist" is debatable.
 Lee himself argues that he is not "left-wing" (좌파 or 좌익), but rather more "conservative".
 Lee described himself as a "pro-business" who supports the promotion of workers' rights but does not support policies that are too hostile to businesses, and Lee is also staunch supporter of free trade.) support centre-left, progressive policies including New Deal-like policies.
 The faction enjoys high support from general party members, but there is less support among the party's National Assembly members.
 The faction is centered around Lee Jae-myung and often referred to as the "pro-Myung" faction.

-When Lee Jae-myung initially entered politics, he was called Korea's Bernie Sanders and was considered an anti-establishment alternative to the moderate Democratic Party.
+When Lee Jae-myung initially entered politics, he was called "Korea's Bernie Sanders" and was considered an anti-establishment alternative to the moderate Democratic Party.
 Jacobin magazine referred to Representative Lee Jae-myung as a progressive in 2017.
 But after 2022, he is mainly described as a liberal and has rolled back some of his pledges that were criticized in the past as radical.

 When the "pro–Lee Jae-myung" faction started out as a minority faction in 2017, its base of support was mainly in Seongnam.
 He ran a 'labor law firm' that helped defend workers in Seongnam.
 While serving as the Mayor of Seongnam, he implemented radical progressive policies such as providing universal basic income for young people, free school uniforms, and expanding social welfare programs such as free postpartum care.
 At the time, his faction included moderate social democrats like Eun Soo-mi, and others from South Korean socialist groups, such as the former South Korean Socialist Workers' Alliance.

 However, during the 2022 presidential election, he advocated for economically liberal policies such as real estate deregulation, acquisition tax relief and pro-business arguments.
 This trend intensified during the 2022 presidential election campaign, when Lee emphasized "centrism and civic integration".
 During the presidential campaign, Lee spent much time meeting and gaining support from centrists and conservatives.
 The party emphasized "economic growth" throughout the election campaign.
 Some columnists of Hankyoreh reported Lee Jae-myung as saying, "I should have shouted for reform and change, not pragmatism and integration," revealing his regret for turning to a more moderate stance.
 Lee was also criticized for leaving behind his (liberal/progressive) "values" to win the votes of conservative voters.
-Lee became more centrist as he passed the 2025 presidential election.
+Lee became more centrist as he won the 2025 presidential election.